Cart 0

 The Impetus.

 You can’t really understand MAKI International unless you understand the storied city of Ayacucho, Peru.
 Nestled at 9000 feet in the Andes, Ayacucho used to be a popular stop for travelers on the route from Peru’s capital city, Lima to the historical capital of Cuzco.
 It was a small but thriving city that benefited from the patronage of foreigners and Peruvian tourists alike.
 Everything changed in the 1980s when a rebel guerilla group called The Shining Path took root in Ayacucho.
 As a result of the fighting that ensued between The Shining Path and the Peruvian military, roughly 70,000 civilians lost their lives.
 Those with money or resources fled from Ayacucho to save their families and themselves.
 By the time the killing stopped in 2000, only the impoverished remained and the city had been thoroughly cut off from the rest of Peru and the rest of the world.
 A generation of people - and, in particular, a generation of women - came of age in a time of terror with almost no access to education or any form of basic government services.
-That perilous reality stunts Ayacucho to this day.
+That perilous reality impacts Ayacucho to this day.
 Many people in the region have remained subsistence farmers cultivating barely enough to survive or have turned to the drug trade out of desperation to feed their families.

 Our Philosophy.